vuelaendron/vuela/README.md

 ### Who - _Quién_

 We believe people with no previous technical experience can and should work side by side with those with official training or experience.
-This type of collaboration has the power of furthering the goals of democratizing science and technology, but also of improving the effectiveness and impact of open technologies in society.
+This type of collaboration has the power of furthering the goals of democratizing science and technology, but also of improving the relevance, effectiveness, and impact of open technologies in society.

 _Creemos que personas sin experiencia técnica previa pueden y deben trabajar codo a codo con quienes poseen experiencia o entrenamiento oficial.
-Este tipo de colaboración tiene el poder de promover los objetivos de la democratización de la ciencia y la tecnología, pero también de mejorar la efectividad y el impacto de las tecnologías abiertas en la sociedad._
+Este tipo de colaboración tiene el poder de promover los objetivos de la democratización de la ciencia y la tecnología, pero también de mejorar la relevancia, efectividad y el impacto de las tecnologías abiertas en la sociedad._

 Online tools and global communities are helping make open technologies more accessible, but there is still a significant barrier: English is the dominant language in global communities, limiting access in Latin America, where only a minority learns a foreign language.